-Install and operate only an explosion proof motor in an explosive atmosphere.
-Install, connect, and operate the motor in accordance with the National Electric Code and all local codes.
-If there is a conflict between the instructions in the manual accompanying the unit and the National Electric Code or the applicable local code, the National or local code shall take precedence.
+Do not install and operate a non-explosion proof motor in an explosive atmosphere.
+Install, connect, and operate the motor in accordance with The National Electric Code and all local codes.
+If there is a conflict between the instructions in the manual accompanying the unit and The National Electric Code or the applicable local code, The National or local code shall take precedence.